 MSU Learning Communities were developed as a partnership between the Divisions of Academic Affairs and Student Affairs in the Office of First Year Experience in 1999.
 At that time, there were eleven first year learning communities offered.

-The program has since grown to twenty-two (22) first year and five (5) sophomore learning communities in the 2020-2021 academic year.
+The program has since grown to twenty-three (23) first year and six (6) upper-level learning communities in the 2022-2023 academic year.
 This allows for approximately 625 students to participate.